davemake/paypal_api/README.markdown

 ## Ipn Messages

-there is an ipn message model generator: `rails generate paypal:ipn_message`, it will create a migration and the IpnMessage model.
+there is an ipn message model generator: `$ rails generate paypal:ipn_message`, it will create a migration and the IpnMessage model.

 you must edit the route and add a handler like so: